-What would a relationship between two women look like if it was encouraged and nurtured by society?
-This body of work is hoping to reimagine what those relationships may look like a well as disrupt the current system that turns women against each other.
+What would a supportive relationship between two women look like if it was encouraged and nurtured by society?
+This body of work is hoping to reimagine what those relationships may look like as well as disrupt the current system that turns women against each other.

 Designed to examine how sleep affects the physical body while attending college - a place notorious for erratic sleep schedules.
 One photograph was taken before and after sleep.